-Applications will be reviewed by a panel of faculty from throughout the NSHE system.
-There will be separate panels for upper and lower division proposals.
-Awardees are eligible to participate in only one of the two divisions.
 Proposals will be selected based on a statewide, merit-based review.
 All STEM-related research topics are welcome; however, at least 50% of all awards will be granted to those whose research is related to solar energy, and its impacts on water and the environment The selection process will include a review committee that will focus on the following review criteria:

-- 1. Has the "Applicant's Statement" (lower-division student) or "Project Description" (upper-division student) identified an important research topic and clearly articulated its relevance to science / society? - 2.
-Have the activities / methods been described in sufficient detail to assess the likelihood that the student will have a successful experience?
-Is there sufficient access to equipment/resources?
-Is the timeline achievable? - 3.
-Has the applicant demonstrated a level of academic preparation and excellence, as reflected by his/her appropriate coursework and/or other measures, which would predict success in a research experience?
+1. Is the "Applicant's Statement" (lower-division student) or "Project Description" (upperdivision student) clearly articulated with sufficient detail to assess the likelihood that the student will have a successful experience?

+- 2. Has the applicant demonstrated a level of academic preparation and excellence, as reflected by his/her GPA, appropriate coursework and/or other measures, which would predict success in a research experience? - 3.
 Does the applicant have other background experience and/or extracurricular activities which would help predict success in a research experience? - 4.
 Are the applicant's recommendation letters supportive of his/her participation in the program, including specific reference to his/her potential for success in this program?